mnelson4/printmyblog/readme.txt

 It works with thousands of blog posts (or pages), with Gutenberg, and page builders.
 Only your posts’ content is printed, not your logo, site title, sidebar widgets, footer, etc. Just the stuff you care to read.

+There is also a Print My Blog block which you can place on a page which will allow your site visitors to print the entire blog too.

 = How Does It Work? =

 After activating the plugin and clicking "Prepare Print Page"